forbiddencoding/docker-compose-watch-golang/README.md

 ## License

-This project is licensed under the terms of the BSD-3-Clause License.
+This project is licensed under the terms of the MIT License.
 Feel free to use, modify, and distribute the code as per the terms of the license.
 See the [LICENSE](LICENSE.md) file for more details.

 ---